WeCanCodeIT/CSlides/src/fundamentals/for-loops/index.md

  body;
 }</code></pre>

-- Unlike a while or do while loop whos exit is determined by a bool value, we emply a <mark>for</mark> loop when the amount of iterations is known.
+- Unlike a while or do while loop, which have an exit determined by a bool value, we employ a <mark>for</mark> loop when the amount of iterations is known.

-- The <mark>test expression</mark> is the conditional by which we test the iteration variables value.
+- The <mark>test expression</mark> is the conditional by which we test the iteration variable's value.

 - For our purposes, we will use the length of the foodList array.